freesig/docs/docs/coreconcepts/hello_me.md

 ### Show the new entry's address

+Now we're going to show the address on the page rather than the developer console.

-First, a bit of refactoring.
-If you make the `update_span` function more generic, then you can reuse it for each element.
+But first, a bit of refactoring.
+If you make the `update_span` function more generic, then you can reuse it for each element that shows the output for a zome function.

 Pass in the element's ID so that the function can be reused: